Informed Consent: Contextualised for the contemporary clinical trial

 Have you seen the sticking point?

 The definition is necessarily broad in its scope, but “informed of all aspects of the trial that are relevant” is the key component of this definition that can cause endless headaches for both trial Sponsors and participants alike.
+Our understanding of the human body has exponentially increased in complexity since Informed Consent was defined, and correspondingly so has the difficulty for the average person to appreciate the information that is presented to them.

 Sponsors and those responsible for writing the patient-facing materials have responded in kind.
 To avoid any appearance of deceptive practice or negligently exposing themselves or their companies to liability- the documents provided to clinical trial participants have exploded with information on side effects, mechanisms of action, schedules, and theoretical risks to the nth degree.